 16. Is there a wide range of elective choices in the Senior School years?

 Inaburra School offers a very wide range of elective choices in both Stage 5 (Years 9-10) and Stage 6 (Years 11-12).
-These are found the Handbook section of the Inaburra website.
+View a sample curriculum pathway here.

 17. What languages are taught at Inaburra School?